Who is eligible for services?

-No, you do not have to write that you have a disability on your application for admission to FSU.
-I would encourage students to not disclose during the admissions process unless they are using disability as rationale as to why they didn't meet an admissions standard.
-Once admitted, if students wish to use accommodations with our office, they should get registered with the DSO by filling out the application on our website and submitting documentation to us via email or fax at email@example.com or 978-665-4786 respectively.
+No, you do not have to indicate that you have a disability on your application for admission to Fitchburg State.
+We would encourage students to not disclose during the admissions process unless they are using disability as a rationale as to why they didn't meet an admissions standard.
+For example, a foreign language exemption.
+Once admitted, if students wish to use accommodations with our office, they should get registered with the DSO by filling out the application on our website and submitting documentation to us via email or confidential fax at firstname.lastname@example.org or 978.665.4786 respectively.

 Does Fitchburg State provide mental health support to students?

-Yes, the Counseling Services Center on campus provides mental health therapy to all students (not just students with disabilities) who want therapy.
+Yes, the Counseling Services Office on campus provides mental health counseling to all students (not just students with disabilities) who want support.
 More information can be found on the Counseling Services page.

 Do you offer extended time accommodations?

-Extra time for exams (i.e. 1.5 or 2.0 extended time on exams and quizzes) is absolutely an accommodation we give.
+Extra time for exams (i.e. 1.5 or 2.0 extended time on exams and quizzes) is absolutely an accommodation we provide.
 Extra time for homework or class assignments is a less common accommodation.
-All accommodation needs are evaluated based on individual needs of the student, and corroborated by their medical documentation.
+All accommodation needs are evaluated based on individual needs of the student, and supported by their medical documentation.
 So there are some students for which extra time on assignments may be appropriate, but it's not a very common accommodation.
-Students with disabilities are expected to complete assignments largely on the same timeline as their able bodied peers.
+Students with disabilities are expected to complete assignments largely on the same timeline as their non-disabled peers.

 How often can I meet with someone from your office?

-The frequency of student meetings is totally controlled by the student.
-There are some students who I only see once for their initial meeting, and others who I see on a weekly basis.
-I am happy to meet with students up to once a week as needed.
-Students are encouraged to use additional resources including the academic coaching and tutoring center to assist them with staying on track or to receive subject specific tutoring.
-More information about the academic coaching and tutoring center (open to all FSU students) is available at the Academic Coaching and Tutoring Center.
+The frequency of student meetings is determined by the student.
+There are some students who we only see once for their initial meeting, and others who we see on a weekly basis.
+We are happy to meet with students up to once a week as needed.
+Students are encouraged to use additional resources including the Academic Coaching and Tutoring Center (ACT), open to all Fitchburg State students, to assist them with staying on track or to receive subject specific tutoring.

 Can students with disabilities live on campus?

 Yes!
-Any student regardless of ability status is welcome to live on campus in the residence hall if they would like to.
-If you need disability-specific housing accommodations, it is important to get registered with our office early so we can assist in supporting your request.
-Once placed, it's often difficult for students to change housing assignments, so I would encourage students to reach out to housingto ask about how roommate conflicts are handled.
+Any student regardless of ability is welcome to live on campus in the residence hall if they would like to.
+If you need housing accommodations, it is important to get registered with our office early so we can assist in supporting your request.
+Once placed, it's often difficult for students to change housing assignments, so I would encourage students to reach out to housing to clarify any questions.

 Can I add additional accommodations if I am doing poorly in my classes?

-Students are always welcome to meet with me or one of my colleagues to discuss their options and use of accommodations.
+Students are always welcome to meet with us to discuss their options and use of accommodations.
 Accommodations agreements can be updated at any point as long as sufficient medical documentation is on file.
 However, remember that accommodations in college are for equal access, and do not necessarily guarantee success.
 So just because a student is doing poorly, is not an automatic reason to receive additional accommodations.
 Other resources such as attending office hours or tutoring may be a more appropriate way forward than adding accommodations.